download dots

 Agents as steps in flows

 This is the bridge between Intelligence and Execution.
-Any custom AI agent you've built can be dropped into an automation as a step — and once it's there, it brings its full toolkit with it: persistent memory, custom commands, 22+ built-in tools, and the ability to choose from 11+ frontier models from OpenAI, Anthropic, and Google.
+Any custom AI agent you've built can be dropped into an automation as a step — and once it's there, it brings its full toolkit with it: persistent memory, custom commands, 34 built-in tools, and the ability to choose from 15+ frontier models from OpenAI, Anthropic, Google, and open-weight providers.

 Three action types let agents drive flows: